nonamecrackers2/nonamecrackers2/CODE_STYLE.md

 }
 ```

-This does not apply to methods/functions, try-catch blocks, classes, interfaces, records, etc.
+This does not apply to methods/functions, try-catch blocks, classes, interfaces, records, and other objects.

 ### Accessing Fields and Methods